allebone/help.omni.af.mil/docs/PEX/Scheduling.md

         3. Delete Station: When selected, deletes the station you right clicked in, along with any loads on the station.

-        4. Clear Station Load Items: When selected, al load items on the station wil be deleted.
+        4. Clear Station Load Items: When selected, all load items on the station wil be deleted.

 FS - ICBM Schedule